 After living in Brisbane for over 2 years during our time in Australia, we have discovered what to do in Brisbane, and there are more than a few reasons to recommend it as a stop on your adventure around Australia.

-See, the thing about Brisbane is that it’s not the things to do in Brisbane city itself that makes a great destination, it’s the sum of all other attractions that surround it.
+See, the thing about Brisbane is that it’s not the things to do in Brisbane City itself that make a great destination; it’s the sum of all other attractions that surround it.

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!

-Cool off at the man-made beach, dine at one of the many restaurants along Grey Street, or pop into the Queensland Museum, or the Queensland Art Gallery and the Gallery of Modern Art (QAGOMA)located a short walk away in Brisbane’s Cultural Centre.
+Cool off at the man-made beach, dine at one of the many restaurants along Grey Street, pop into the Queensland Museum, or enjoy interactive installations and activities at the Queensland Art Gallery and the Gallery of Modern Art (QAGOMA) located a short walk away in Brisbane’s Cultural Centre.
+The Queensland Art Gallery and Gallery of Modern Art has hosted tons of modern art exhibitions since it opened, some of which you may know of like Marvel Creating the Cinematic Universe and an Andy Warhol display!

 From South Bank, take a leisurely stroll along the river, cross the Goodwill Bridge, and you’ll find yourself in the heart of the Brisbane City Botanic Gardens.
-You can easily spend a few hours roaming around the gardens and enjoying this shaded oasis that is bound to make you feel like you are miles away from the city.
+You can easily spend a few hours roaming around the Botanic gardens and enjoying this shaded oasis and themed gardens; no matter your mood, the City Botanic Gardens, Brisbane’s original botanic gardens, is a chill green space.
+Check out the Sir Thomas Brisbane Planetarium at the Brisbane Botanic Gardens for a cool indoor activity.

-Those that love outdoor adventures, will enjoy getting active on the Brisbane River that winds through the centre of the city.
-Head over to Riverlife, located in Kangaroo Point for a slew of adventure activities, ranging from kayaking and stand up paddle boarding to abseiling.
+Those who love outdoor adventures will enjoy getting active on the Brisbane River that winds through the centre of the city.
+Head over to Riverlife, located in Kangaroo Point, for a slew of adventure activities, ranging from kayaking and stand-up paddle boarding to abseiling.

 If you’re interested in whale watching, Moreton Bay is an awesome place to catch a glimpse of beautiful humpback whales!
 Brisbane Whale Watching has been certified as an Ecotourism company – their aim is to educate all of their visitors about conservation while making a minimal environmental impact.

-The shopaholics visiting Brisbane will be delighted to know that what Brisbane lacks in brand name stores, it makes up in unique shops, awesome street fairs, and markets.
-Our favorite was always the Young Designers Market in South Bank, but this list of 10 Best Markets in Brisbane by Concrete Playground lists lots of others worth checking out.
+The shopaholics visiting Brisbane will be delighted to know that what Brisbane lacks in brand-name stores, it makes up for in unique shops, awesome street fairs, and markets.
+Our favourite was always the Young Designers Market in South Bank, but this list of 10 Best Markets in Brisbane by Concrete Playground lists lots of others worth checking out.

 If you’re in the Balmoral area, check out Biome – an eco-store that features Brisbane’s first naked beauty bar that allows you to create your own shampoos, conditioners, and soaps with all raw ingredients.